Aram-Anderson/rails_engine/README.md

 * Rails version 5.1.4
 * PostgreSQL

 There are quite a few API endpoints available.
-To access any of them, prepend one of the endpoints below with https://rails-engine-m-a.herokuapp.com if you'd like to run it live on Heroku, or http://localhost:3000 if you're running it on a local server via rails s.
+To access any of them, prepend one of the endpoints below with  http://localhost:3000 if you're running it on a local server via rails s.

 * GET '/api/v1/customers/random'